 Edward Tait ▪ Composer

 Edward Tait is a British composer, currently living in West London.
 He is studying Composition at the Royal Academy of Music, under the tutelage of Gareth Moorcraft and Louise Drewett.
 He recently won first-prize in the Composition category of the Berlioz International Music Competition in September 2024.
-Current projects include a commission from York Late Music, for an upcoming recital in November, and a symphonic tone poem, inspired by native American folklore.
+Current projects include a commission from Lloyds Choir, for an upcoming concert in December, and a symphonic tone poem, inspired by native American folklore.

 Since being granted a Scholarship by the UK Music and Dance Scheme to study at The Purcell School in 2017, he has studied with acclaimed composers Deborah Pritchard, Brian Elias and Jacques Cohen.
 He has had a number of orchestral works performed by the Purcell Symphony Orchestra, including Trireme (2019) and Mo Li Hua (2022).
 Most recently, his orchestral work Fleeting Manhattan was conducted by Nicholas Daniel, alongside both the Purcell School and Orion Orchestras, receving its premiere at St. John’s Smith Square in February 2024.
 Fleeting Manhattan went on to be shortlisted in the European Recording Orchestra’s 2024 Call for Scores.